Dolby Vision

-Dolby Vision is a set of technologies developed by Dolby Laboratories for high-dynamic-range (HDR) video.
+Dolby Vision is a set of technologies developed by Dolby Laboratories and Christie Digital Systems for high-dynamic-range (HDR) video.
 It covers content creation, distribution, and playback.
 It includes dynamic metadata that define the aspect ratio and adjust the picture based on a display's capabilities on a per-shot or even per-frame basis, optimizing the presentation.

 Dolby Vision was introduced in 2014, making it the first available HDR format.
-HDR10+ is a competitor to HDR format that also uses dynamic metadata.
+HDR10+ is a competitor HDR format that also uses dynamic metadata.

 Dolby Vision IQ is an update designed to optimize Dolby Vision content according to the ambient light.

 Dolby Cinema also uses Dolby Vision in conjunction with Dolby Atmos sound systems, though because of the use of 2.6 gamma and thus 48 nits in SDR theaters, the 108 nits used in Dolby Cinema is already HDR.

 Description

 Dolby Vision allows for a maximum resolution of 8K, up to 12-bit color depth, and maximum peak brightness of 10,000 nits.
 However, according to the Dolby Vision white paper, as of 2018, professional reference monitors, such as the Dolby Vision HDR reference monitor, are currently limited to 4,000 nits of peak brightness.

 Dolby Vision includes the PQ transfer function, a wide-gamut color space (ITU-R Rec.
 BT.2020 in YC_{B}C_{R} or IPTPQc2), up to 8K resolution, and for some profiles (FEL) up to 12-bit.
 It can encode mastering display colorimetry information using static metadata (SMPTE ST 2086) and also provide dynamic metadata (SMPTE ST 2094-10, Dolby format) for each scene or frame.

 This dynamic metadata allows adjusting the image on a scene-by-scene or even frame-by-frame basis.
 These adjustments, called "trims" in Dolby's support documents, include parameters such as Lift, Gamma, Gain, Saturation, Chroma Weight, and so on.
 Each set of trims is specific to its respective target displays defined by nits and colorspace.
 Image aspect ratios can also be defined on a per-shot basis.